juangcarmona/jgcarmona.com/src/content/blog/building-a-sovereign-home-network/index.md

 The private overlay is the connective tissue, not the point.
 The point is that each home remains a complete, local system with boundaries and predictable behavior—something you can understand by reading it, and rebuild without negotiating with a vendor or a UI.

-If the architecture holds to those invariants—local-first execution, explicit trust, and disciplined separation of concerns—then change stays affordable, and failure stays survivable.
+If the architecture holds to those invariants, local-first execution, explicit trust, and disciplined separation of concerns; then change stays affordable, and failure stays survivable.

+> Now, me and my family, can control our homes.

+Do you want to know more?